 You can tour Miss Florence’s house, as it’s been restored to its 1910 glory.
 There are pluses and minuses for this choice of date: it allows for electricity and running water (which were installed that year) but Miss Florence’s harp sits by the window, silent and stringless, because it suffered an injury prior to 1910 and was never restrung.
 A pity, and it hints at the financial prospects of an unmarried woman who was always “this close” to poverty.
 Indeed, when she died in 1937, her belongings were put out for auction on the front lawn in order to pay some debts.

-Although tours of the new wing and the grounds are self-guided, we were led through the house by two lovely docents, Kay and Charlotte, whose knowledge of that time period, the artwork, and the players involved, runs deep.
+Although tours of the new wing and the grounds are self-guided, I was led through the house by two lovely docents, Kay and Charlotte, whose knowledge of that time period, the artwork, and the players involved, runs deep.

 Areas on view are the VIP guestroom, where Woodrow Wilson frequently stayed (his wife was part of the colony), Miss Florence’s bedroom, the parlor, the main hallway which still functions as a gallery, and the dining room.